Sebastianhju/Runeterra-5e/Items/Rare Items.md

 - 2900 Gold
 - Dagger

-**Gouge**: As a bonus action, you can target a foe within 60 feet of you.
-If the target is reistant, they instead take full damage from you attacks with _Serrated Dirk_, if they don't have any resistances they are vulnerable.
+**Gouge**: As a bonus action, you can target a crature within 60 feet of you enhancing your next attack that hits against them with _Serrated Dirk_.
+If the target is reistant they instead take full damage, if they don't have any resistances they are vulnerable.
+You can use this effect an amount of times equal to your proficiency bonus before finishing a long rest.

 You gain +1 to stealth checks